dgkngk/macromini-app/docs/subscription_feature_plan.md

 -   Use Firestore Rules to ensure users can only read their own profile and *cannot* write their own `tier` field (tier updates must come from Admin SDK/Webhooks).

 ## 5. Deployment
--   Set Stripe environment variables in Firebase Functions config or Cloud Run env vars.
+-   Set Lemon Squeezy environment variables in Firebase Functions config or Cloud Run env vars.
--   Configure Stripe Webhook URL in the Stripe Dashboard to point to your deployed function: `https://<region>-<project>.cloudfunctions.net/api/webhooks/stripe` (or your custom domain path).
+-   Configure Lemon Squeezy Webhook URL in the Lemon Squeezy Dashboard to point to your deployed function: `https://<region>-<project>.cloudfunctions.net/api/webhooks/lemonsqueezy` (or your custom domain path).